LikhithAvinash/Ticket_Booking-Software-Engineering-/README.md

+This is a Ticket Booking Application where you can book tickets either for Movies and Many Events with a chatbot to guide for your needs

+To Run it on your System type "npm run dev" by going to the file 'package-lock.json'

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.